The best big data technologies

 Data analytics is just one aspect of SAP's HANA platform, but it's a feature it does exceptionally well.
 Supporting text, spatial, graph and series data from one place, SAP HANA integrates with Hadoop, R and SAS to help businesses make fast decisions based on invaluable data insights.

-Tableau combines data analysis and visualisation tools and can be used on a desktop, via a server or online.
+Now owned by Salesforce, Tableau combines data analysis and visualisation tools and can be used on a desktop, via a server or online.
 The online version has a big focus on collaboration, meaning you can easily share your discoveries with anyone else in your organisation.
 Interactive visualisations make it easy for everyone to make sense of the information and with Tableau Cloud's fully hosted option, you won't need any resource to configure servers, manage software upgrades, or scale hardware capacity.

 Designed to run on top of Apaches Hadoop framework, Splunk's Hunk is a fully-equipped data analytics tool which can generate graphs and visual representations of the data it is fed, all manageable through a dashboard.
 Queries can be made against raw data through Hunk's interface, while graphs, charts and dashboards can be quickly created and shared through Hunk's interface.
 It also works on other databases and stores as well, including Amazon EMR, Cloudera CDH, and Hotronworks Data Platform among others.